 The Civic comes standard with Honda Sensing® while the Corolla is equipped with Toyota Safety Sense™ 2.0.
 These respective driver-assisting technology systems incorporate a few features that work along with exterior-mounted sensors that predict collisions or mishaps by factoring in the vehicle’s rate of approach and proximity to objects/vehicles.

-The Civic includes both Forward Collision Warning and Collision Mitigation Braking System™ while the Corolla simply features the Pre-Collision System with Pedestrian Detection.
+The Civic includes both Forward Collision Warning and Collision Mitigation Braking System™ (CMBS™) while the Corolla simply features the Pre-Collision System with Pedestrian Detection.
 Each vehicle also includes Automatic High Beams, Lane Departure Warning systems, and even respective adaptive cruise control systems that will automatically reduce the speed to adjust to the flow of traffic without needing driver intervention.

 Now that you’re more aware of what the Civic vs. Corolla offer and how they differ, you’re much closer to making your decision.
 While you saw that each sedan offers a lot to their respective drivers, the Civic offers just a bit more.
 Why not get a stronger sense of the Civic by dropping by and seeing it up close at Port Charlotte Honda?
 You can really tell how you feel from behind the wheel!

 Schedule your Honda Civic test drive with us at Port Charlotte Honda!
-We’re here and happy to help drivers throughout Fort Myers and Port Charlotte for when it’s time to find their next car!
+We’re here and happy to help drivers throughout Fort Myers, Port Charlotte, and North Port for when it’s time to find their next car!